odoo/owl/doc/utils.md

 ## `loadJS`

-`loadJS` takes a url (string) for a javascript resource, and loads it.
+`loadJS` takes a url (string) for a javascript resource, and loads it (by adding a script tag in the document head).
 It returns a promise, so the caller can properly reacts when it is ready.
 Also, it is smart: it maintains a list of urls previously loaded (or currently being loaded), and prevent doing twice the work.

+For example, it is useful for lazy loading external libraries:
 ```js
 class MyComponent extends owl.Component {
   willStart() {